List of equipment of the British Army: Mobile Fires Platform programme

 The Mobile Fires Platform (MFP) programme will replace the AS90 with a new 155 mm self-propelled howitzer to equip the Royal Artillery.
 On 24 April 2024, the UK announced its selection of the RCH-155.
 The vehicles will be built in both Germany and the UK and will comprise over 100 UK-sourced components.
 The platform will consist of the Remote-Controlled Howitzer 155 mm (RCH 155) weapon module fitted to the rear half of the Boxer mechanised infantry vehicle (MIV) and will be in service with the Royal Artillery by the end of the decade.
+In March 2026, an order for 37 RCH-155 systems was placed.
+The order was increased to 72 in May 2026.